 The Wireless PRO comes with everything you need to record broadcast-grade wireless audio, including a smart charging case, pair of lavalier microphones, windshields, magnetic clips and all necessary cables for plugging into your devices.
 The system itself consists of a pair of transmitters and a single receiver.
 Each transmitter picks up audio via its built-in microphone, or an external mic such as a lavalier, which can be connected via the 3.5mm input.
 This audio is transmitted wirelessly to the receiver unit, which connects to your camera, smartphone, computer or other recording device either via USB or its 3.5mm output.
 Audio can also be recorded directly to the transmitters, giving you maximum flexibility.

 Turning on Your Wireless PRO

 Each transmitter and receiver unit features a ‘Ø’ button that functions as the power button as well as performing various other functions.
 Simply long-press this button to power on or power off your units.
-The Wireless PRO transmitters will automatically power down after 15 minutes if they are unpaired and not recording.
+By default, the Wireless PRO transmitters will automatically power down after 15 minutes if they are unpaired and not recording, but this can be disabled via RØDE Central with the ‘Timeout’ toggle.
 The receiver does not power down automatically.

 Understanding and Navigating the Display